toolboc/azure-iot-nvidia-jetson-deepstream-pnp/README.md

     Modify the following value to set the DeepStream configuration path and begin producing telemetry for detected objects from the attached USB camera's video stream:

-    (Note: ~ expansion will not work here, you must explicitily specify the path to the sample config in the current user's home directory)
+    (Note: ~ expansion will not work here, you must explicitly specify the path to the sample config in the current user's home directory)

     Obtain the current user with: